michaelt/streaming-network-tcp-examples/README.md

     Escape character is '^]'.
     hello -- <-- our input
     HELLO
+    ...

-or we can use the direct Haskell client, which reads like this:
+or we can scrap telnet and use a dedicated Haskell client, which reads like this:

     main = connect "127.0.0.1" "4000" $ \(connectionSocket,_) -> do
       let act1 = runEffect $ PB.stdin >-> toSocket connectionSocket